 What causes condensation in a conservatory?

-The level of condensation in your conservatory is affected by the contrast in temperature between the inside and outside.
-With this in mind, there are three main factors that influence the formation of condensation:
+As the level of condensation in your conservatory is affected by the contrast in temperature between the inside and outside, there are three main factors that influence the formation of condensation:

 - The temperature inside the conservatory